Dr. Mario D. Ford

 During this time, in addition to serving as associated minister of Saint Bartley, he became active in the Indian Creek Primitive Baptist Association Youth Congress where he served as Chaplin, Parliamentarian, and President.
 Through God’s grace, under his administration, the Youth Congress blossomed establishing the Brian K. Williams Scholarship Fund as well as the Indian Creek Praise and Worship Youth Choir.

-Pastor Ford made a complete recovery and resumed duties as Pastor of Saint Minor Primitive Baptist Church.
+He made a complete recovery and resumed duties as Pastor of Saint Minor Primitive Baptist Church.

 In addition to serving as Pastor of Saint Minor, Elder Ford has served as vice-chairman of the Indian Creek Primitive Baptist Association Evangelistic Board, as well as the Assistant Dean of the Indian Creek Primitive Baptist Association Educational Board.

-Elder Ford is a man of social consciousness, which is evidenced in his contributions to civic and religious causes; in 2012 he was awarded a Key to the City of Guntersville, Alabama for his efforts there.
+Pastor Ford is a man of social consciousness, which is evidenced in his contributions to civic and religious causes; in 2012 he was awarded a Key to the City of Guntersville, Alabama for his efforts there.

-The Lord favored Elder Ford to have a life changing experience in Havana, Cuba in 2018 while on a mission trip; there he was blessed to preach the word at Baracoa United Methodist Church and witness a spiritual awakening among the Cuban people which quickened his own spirit.
+The Lord favored Pastor Ford to have a life changing experience in Havana, Cuba in 2018 while on a mission trip; there he was blessed to preach the word at Baracoa United Methodist Church and witness a spiritual awakening among the Cuban people which quickened his own spirit.